-- The following LPD functions MAY be in a received job.
-These function SHOULD follow the required job functions and - precede the document functions, but they MAY be anywhere in the control file. - 329 If the mapper receives such an LPD function, the mappeMUST include the corresponding IPP attribute with the value - converted as specified in the table below.
-If the mapper does not receive such an LPD attribute, the mapple MUST NOT - include the corresponding IPP attribute, except the 'L' LPD function whose absence has a special meaning as noted in the - table.
+- 323 The following LPD functions MAY be in a received job.
+These function SHOULD follow the required job functions and precede - the document functions, but they MAY be anywhere in the control file.

+If the mapper receives such an LPD function, the mapper MUST include the corresponding IPP attribute with the value converted as specified in the table below.
+If the mapper does not receive such an LPD attribute, the mapper MUST NOT include the corresponding IPP attribute, except the 'L' LPD function whose absence has a special meaning as noted in the table.

+LPD function IPP

-LPD fur name nction value description IPP name value J j Job name for banner page job-name j L l Print banner page job-sheets 'standard' if 'L' is present 'none' if 'L' is present M m Mail When Printed IPP has no notification mechanism.
+name value description name value

+J j Job name for banner page job-name j

+L l Print banner page job-sheets 'standard' if 'L' is present 'none' if 'L' is present

+M m Mail When Printed IPP has no notification mechanism.
 To support this LPD feature, the gateway must poll